XattSPT/com.moodo/README.txt

 1. Install app
 2. Add device(s) to Homey.

-From 1.5.2: Available Action Flowcard to set Essence.
+Note: Essences can be set using Action Flowcard